zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/image-processing_scenario03.png"  width="900" />

 Note:
+Then accumulates the results and perform something

-You can achieve it by putting a queue in between, so that when one function puts the results into the queue what triggers another function that uses the message in the queue as an input.
+You can achieve it by putting a queues in between, so that one function puts results there another gets them and process.

 That is a valid solution, but what if you need to chain many functions?
 How many additional queues you have to maintain?